-Prior to the consummation of this offering, we will effect a corporate reorganization, whereby our direct, wholly-owned subsidiary, Lantheus MI Intermediate, Inc. will merge with and into us, and we will be the surviving entity of such merger, we will be renamed Lantheus Holdings, Inc. and each share of our common stock outstanding immediately prior to such merger shall be converted into the right to receive shares of our newly issued common stock.
+Prior to the consummation of this offering, we will effect a corporate reorganization, whereby our direct, wholly-owned subsidiary, Lantheus MI Intermediate, Inc. (the direct parent of LMI) will merge with and into us, and we will be the surviving entity of such merger, we will be renamed Lantheus Holdings, Inc. and each share of our common stock outstanding immediately prior to such merger shall be converted into the right to receive shares of our newly issued common stock.
 In addition, as part of our corporate reorganization, shares of our common stock underlying our stock options outstanding immediately prior to such merger will be ratably adjusted.
-The corporate reorganization will not affect our operations, which we will continue to conduct through our operating subsidiaries.
+The corporate reorganization will not affect our operations, which we will continue to conduct through our operating subsidiaries, including LMI.